- Sharon's Anti-Racism Newsletter

-Hello friends, I’m delighted to introduce you - or reintroduce you - to my friend and colleague Lea Jovy-Ford.
+Hello friends, I’m delighted to introduce you - or reintroduce you - to my friend and colleague Lea Jovy.
 We’ve known each other for eons in online terms (that’s to say 14+ years) and have worked together more than once.
 She’s someone who’s just as committed to anti-racism as I am and has lots of ideas for carrying this work forward.
-One project that’s coming to fruition is Diverse Leaders Group, something I’m very excited about.
+One project that’s coming to fruition is Mission Equality (formerly Diverse Leaders Group), something I’m very excited about.
 Please meet Lea.

-Lea, tell me briefly about your background prior to founding Diverse Leaders Group.
+Lea, tell me briefly about your background prior to founding Mission Equality.

 I quit the corporate rat race - as a management consultant at Accenture - after my mum died in 2003 (2 weeks to ‘recover’ was NOT enough).
 Since then I’ve run a variety of my own businesses.
 Among the numerous ideas (at one point, I had 200+ domain names registered), the most notable, impactful and ‘successful’ have been:

 Coining the term ‘location independent’ and leading a world-renowned blog/business, with the original online community of digital nomads, for over a decade while living and working in places like Panama, Grenada, Buenos Aires, Dubai, Thailand, South Africa, Turkey and more.